solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

 transaction data size total depending on how they are used on the transaction.
 This includes, but is not limited to, LoaderV3 buffer accounts, and accounts which fail ELF validation.
-* Accounts can be included on a transaction account list without being an instruction account, fee-payer, or program ID.
-These accounts are presently loaded and counted against transaction data size, although they can never be used for any purpose by the transaction.

 All validator clients must arrive at precisely the same transaction data size for all transactions because a difference of one byte can determine whether a